-Lastly, We have the third kind of pellet manufacturing method, which involves using binders and natural flavoring oils such as soybean oil and other flavor infusers.
-Although still natural, they have less of the real thing, wood.
-Sometimes the flavor you read on the bag is far from real wood and more like “oil flavors.”
+Lastly, we have the third variation of manufacturing method, which involves using binders and natural flavoring oils such as soybean oil and other flavor infusers.
+Although still natural, they have less of the real thing, hardwood flavoring.
+Sometimes the flavor you read on the pellets bag is far from real wood and more like “oil flavors.”

-The binders and oils are natural but not real wood, so in most cases you get less smoke and flavor, but these types of blends tend to be cheaper.
+The binders and oils are natural but not the real deal, so in most cases, you get less smoke and flavor, but these types of blends tend to be cheaper wood pellets.